The 12 Hallmarks of Aging in Dogs, Explained

 Seek veterinary guidance sooner if you see limping that does not improve within a day, sudden swelling, fever, repeated vomiting/diarrhea, black or bloody stool, or a dog who cannot get comfortable.
 These can signal conditions where delaying care is the bigger risk than any supplement choice.
 Natural support is most effective when it complements, rather than competes with, a clear diagnosis.

-Food is one of the few levers you touch every day, which makes it powerful—and easy to overcomplicate.
-The goal is not a perfect “anti-inflammatory diet,” but a steady pattern that reduces avoidable irritation and supports a healthier body composition.
-Certain functional foods and ingredients are associated with better overall canine health and may support inflammatory balance when used thoughtfully (Baritugo, 2023).
+Food is one of the few levers you touch every day, which makes it powerful — and easy to overcomplicate.
+You don't need a perfect "anti-inflammatory diet"; you need a steady pattern that reduces avoidable irritation and supports a healthy body weight.
+Certain functional foods may support inflammatory balance when used thoughtfully (Baritugo, 2023).

 Omega-3s for Dogs: a Practical, Quality-first Way to Start